kranthiv1889/16-S-rRNA-Microbiome-Analysis/README.md

 * [Phyloseq](https://joey711.github.io/phyloseq/)
 * Make.OTU_sh is the shell script for running mothur pripeline.
 Make sure it is in the same directory as your unzipped fastq data and modify the shell script according to the data in hand
 * Phyloseq.R is an R script to perform set of experiments on a biom file
-* How to run tests
+* To run the script
-* Deployment instructions
+ 	make -f Makefile

 ### Contribution guidelines ###